 We are looking for Science Outreach Volunteers who can assist our workshop instructors/facilitators in running experiments/activities and lab tours.
-For example, volunteers may be helping out in setting up/cleaning up and handing out materials/supplies for these science activities.
-Volunteers may also be asked to help young participants complete science experiments.

 *This opportunity is recognized as part of the Student Ambassador Program, an official recognition program for short term opportunities at SFU.
 Participation at this event can count towards your hours accumulated in the program.

 Applications for the next intake will be taken in August, 2018.